Rytr-0/Rytr0.com/content/_index.md

 summary = ' '
 +++

+Hello World

-Hello, I'm Rytr0, check the [about me](/about)
+I'm Rytr0, check the [about me](/about)

 I post everything linux

-For posts/updates blog posts and rants [posts](/post)
+For updates/blog posts and rants [here](/post)

-I also have cheat sheets because we all forget commands and end up reading a whole article for them.
+I also have cheat sheets because *we all forget commands* and end up reading a whole article looking for them.

 The cheat sheets are *not articles*.